gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 # Walkthrough: Semantic HTML (SOLO)

 In this walkthrough, you will be building an HTML web page with semantic HTML elements.
+At the end of the practice, you can run a suite of tests to confirm that you completed all of the required elements.

 ## Set up

+1. Clone the starter from GitHub
+2. Run `npm install` to install dependencies
-So, create a new directory, open Visual Studio Code to that directory, create a file in it named __index.html__, and open the HTML document in a browser.
+3. Create a file at the root of the project directory named __index.html__, and open the HTML document in a browser.
-You will add semantic HTML elements to this HTML document.

 ## Important Note

 Type along with this walkthrough to familiarize (or continue to practice) creating HTML documents.
-You are going to build your own HTML reference sheet.
+You are going to build your HTML reference sheet.
 You can come back and refer to this if you forget how to add an image to an HTML document, or how to properly structure tabular data.